-The Audit Committee comprises Mr Bobby Chin (Chairman), Tan Sri Dato Nasruddin Bin Bahari, Professor Neo Boon Siong, Dr Tsao Yuan and Col (Ret) David Wong, all of whom are independent Directors.
+The Audit Committee comprises Mr Bobby Chin (Chairman), Mr Colm McCarthy, Professor Neo Boon Siong, Dr Tsao Yuan and Mr David Wong, all of whom are independent Directors.
 A majority of the members have accounting or financial management expertise and experience.
 The Committee has written terms of reference that describe the responsibilities of its members.

 The Audit Committee performs the functions specified in the Companies Act, the Code, the SGX-ST Listing Manual, and the MAS' corporate governance guidelines.
-Details of the duties and responsibilities of the Audit Committee are found in the Directors' Report on page 70 to 77 and in the "Audit Function" section of this chapter on pages 39 to 40.
+Details of the duties and responsibilities of the Audit Committee are found in the Directors' Report on page 69 and in the "Audit Function" section of this chapter on pages 34 to 35.